-If you are still not satisfied, then it may be worth exploring the numerous variations that lie between the brand-led and business-led approach.
+If you are still not satisfied, it may be worth exploring the numerous variations between the brand-led and business-led approaches.
 If this is the case, review the chart in the Brand Relationship Spectrum article mentioned above for more options.

 5 – Keep it simple

-This is one of the most important points that can be made.
+This is one of the most important points to be made.
 Avoid complexity and make it as simple as possible.
-People inherently shy complexity so don’t inflict it upon your customers – they are the last people you want to confuse.
+People inherently shy complexity, so don’t inflict it upon your customers – they are the last people you want to confuse.
 Look at what you can trash, sell or consolidate to clarify your offering.

-Simplicity helps form habits as it lowers the level of cognitive effort required by a customer.
-Also once we have a level of familiarity with a brand then the level of cognitive effort and risk associated with purchasing from them, even if in a different category will be less than trialling a new unfamiliar brand.
+Simplicity helps form habits as it lowers the level of cognitive effort required by a customer also, once we have a level of familiarity with a brand, the level of cognitive effort and risk associated with purchasing from them, even if in a different category, will be less than trialling a new, unfamiliar brand.

-Siegel+Gale each year publish the Global Brand Simplicity Index which continues to highlight that brands which offer a simple buying experience for consumers tend to outperform competitors.
+Siegel+Gale each year publish the Global Brand Simplicity Index, which continues to highlight that brands that offer a simple buying experience for consumers tend to outperform competitors.